 About this Session

-This interactive panel presentation will provide a general overview of Red Cross services as they relate to individuals, families, and communities in hazard and disaster readiness and action.
+This interactive panel presentation provides a general overview of Red Cross services as they relate to individuals, families, and communities in hazard and disaster readiness and action.
 Special focus will be given to military families and communities.
 Extension educators as well as military service providers will find this panel discussion helpful as they work with military families.

 Disaster Program Manager